Map and explore oxygen level data using charts

 - In the Contents pane, click the List By Drawing Order button.

+You can see the charts that you created earlier listed in the Contents pane.
 Charts are stored as a type of layer property that you manage along with the list of layers in the map Contents pane.

 - Double-click Distribution of MeasureValue to reopen the histogram.